 How much does homeowners insurance cost?

-National averages come in at just over $1,200 per year, but you may pay more based on where you live
+National averages come in just under $1,900 per year, but you could pay more

 Homeowners insurance covers your physical home structure and your personal belongings.
 It provides financial protection for loss of or damages to the home and personal items in the event of fire, storms, vandalism and other covered events.
 Homeowners insurance also covers liability costs if someone is injured in your home, and it pays for additional living expenses if your home is temporarily uninhabitable.
 If you have a mortgage, your lender probably requires you to carry homeowners insurance.